This is an 8-part series

 Why Snowplow belongs in the modern web analytics stack

-Snowplow is the preeminent behavioral data management platform, built to put data teams back in the driving seat of their web data.
+Snowplow is the preeminent behavioral data platform, built to put data teams back in the driving seat of their web data.
 With Snowplow, data teams can capture and manage rich, high-quality web data in a way that makes it easy for analysts and other data consumers to use and understand.
 Snowplow treats behavioral data differently to packaged analytics solutions because it was designed to handle data as a company’s most important asset.

 There are multiple reasons why Snowplow is the solution of choice for modern web analytics.
 The following examples are just the beginning.